mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 It's often useful to combine multiple criteria for a classification, but unfortunately normal classification only takes one attribute into account.
 That's where rule-based classification comes in handy.

+* Open the :guilabel:`Layer Properties` dialog for the :guilabel:`rural` layer.
+* Switch to the :guilabel:`Style` tab.
-Switch the classification style to :guilabel:`Rule-based`.
+* Switch the classification style to :guilabel:`Rule-based`.
 You'll get this:

 .. image:: ../_static/classification/029.png
    :align: center

+* Click the :guilabel:`Add` button.
+* A new dialog that appears.
-Click the :guilabel:`Add` button.
-In the dialog that appears, click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
-Using the query builder that appears, enter the criterion :kbd:`AREA >= 0.00085` and choose a dark color for it.
-Then add the criterion :kbd:`AREA <= 0.00085` and choose a light color.
-Finally, add the criterion :kbd:`TOWN != 'Swellendam Rural'` and assign it the color black, with transparency at :kbd:`85%`.
+* Click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
+* Using the query builder that appears, enter the criterion :kbd:`AREA >= 0.00085` and choose a dark color for it.
+* Add the criterion :kbd:`AREA <= 0.00085` and choose a light color.
+* Add the criterion :kbd:`TOWN != 'Swellendam Rural'` and assign it the color black, with transparency at :kbd:`85%`.

-Click on the :kbd:`TOWN ...` criterion in the list of rules, and then on :guilabel:`Increase priority`.
+* Click on the :kbd:`TOWN ...` criterion in the list of rules, and then on :guilabel:`Increase priority`.

 Your dialog should look like this:

 .. image:: ../_static/classification/030.png
    :align: center

+* Apply this symbology.

-Apply this symbology, and your map will look like this:
+Your map will look like this:

 .. image:: ../_static/classification/031.png
    :align: center